 Project Bee: For a more buzzing world!

-There have been reports of the extinction of bees for many years.
-Many people think directly of the honey bee, but it is not the honey bees that should worry us.
-Because these will probably never become extinct by the care of their caring beekeepers.
-The bee extinction actually refers to the many different kinds of wild bees such as mason bees, trouser bees, sand bees, furrow bees or mask bees.
-An overview of all wild bee species and their occurrences can be found here.
-In contrast to honey bees, wild bees usually live alone and are therefore also called solitary or hermit bees.
+The extinction of bees has been reported for many years.
+Many people think directly of honey bees, but it is not honey bees that should be worrying us.
+Because they will probably never die out thanks to the care of their caring beekeepers.
+Bee mortality actually refers to the many different species of wild bees such as mason bees, trouser bees, sand bees, furrow bees and masked bees.
+You can find an overview of all wild bee species and their occurrence here.
+In contrast to honey bees, wild bees usually live alone and are therefore also known as solitary or hermit bees.

-In Germany, 60% of the more than 560 wild bee species are currently threatened.¹ Across Europe, the decline in the bee population has been about 10% in recent years.
-In the USA the decline is 30% and in the Middle East the population has even been decimated by 85%.² In some regions of China the bee mortality has progressed so far that fruit trees are manually pollinated by migrant workers.³
+In Germany, 60% of the more than 560 wild bee species are currently threatened.¹ Across Europe, the bee population has declined by around 10% in recent years.
+The USA has recorded a decline of 30% and in the Middle East the population has even been decimated by 85%.² In some regions of China, bee mortality has progressed to such an extent that fruit trees are pollinated manually by migrant workers.³

-The one reason for bee mortality does not exist, it is a multitude of factors that work together and favour the death of bees.
-The reasons are among others:
+There is no single reason for bee mortality, it is a multitude of factors that interact and favour bee mortality.
+The reasons include

-• The use of insecticides in agriculture and other poisons that absorb insects in the air.
+• The use of insecticides in agriculture and other poisons that insects ingest in the air.

-• The development of areas (settlements, industry or roads) displaces habitats for insects and plants.
+• The development of areas (housing estates, industry or roads) displaces habitats for insects and plants.

-• As a result of climate change, many plants are now flowering much earlier than in the past.
-As a result, the natural rhythm of the insects is upset.⁴
+• Due to climate change, many plants are now flowering much earlier than in the past.
+This is upsetting the natural rhythm of insects.⁴

 But why do we actually need bees?

-Without bees, our daily food supply would look very meagre, because many plants depend on pollination by bees.
-Especially the fruit that we eat every day.
+Without bees, our daily food supply would be very meagre, as many plants are dependent on pollination by bees.
+Especially the fruit we eat every day.

-• 80% of domestic wild and agricultural plants depend on bee pollination.⁵
+• 80% of native wild plants and crops depend on pollination by bees.⁵

 • 30% of all human food comes from bee-pollinated plants.

-• The economic benefit of pollination by bees in Germany is about 2 billion euros.
+• The economic benefit of pollination by bees in Germany is around 2 billion euros.

-• Bees are the third most important farm animal in Germany due to the value they generate through their pollination performance.
+• Bees are the third most important farm animal in Germany due to the value they generate through their pollination service.

-• No bees, no cocoa: crops such as cocoa, vanilla and passion fruit depend 100 percent on pollination by bees.
+• Without bees, no cocoa: Cultivated plants such as cocoa, vanilla and passion fruit are 100 per cent dependent on pollination by bees.

-• Plants pollinated by bees (e.g. strawberries) have a significantly higher yield and the fruit is of higher quality (e.g. longer shelf life) than fruit from unpollinated plants.
+• Crops pollinated by bees (e.g. strawberries) have a significantly higher yield and the fruit is of a higher quality (e.g. has a longer shelf life) than fruit from unpollinated plants.

 The solution

-Certainly there are many solutions to the problem.
-However, we would like to focus here on simple, pragmatic and cost-effective solutions that everyone can implement at home and in their daily lives with little effort.
+There are certainly many solutions to the problem.
+However, we would like to focus here on simple, pragmatic and cost-effective solutions that anyone can implement themselves at home and in their daily lives with little effort.

 Bee hotels

 Bee hotels are the ideal nesting place for wild bees in the city.
-A bee hotel does not take up much space and can be easily placed or hung on the balcony.
-Nice side effect: You can watch the daily hustle and bustle in your bee hotel live. 🙂
+A bee hotel doesn't take up much space and can be easily set up or hung up on the balcony.
+A nice side effect: you can watch the daily activity in your bee hotel live. 🙂

-You can buy bee hotels from numerous suppliers or you can build your own hotel at home with our instruction “Building a bee hotel yourself”.
+You can buy bee hotels from numerous suppliers or build your own at home with our ‘Build your own bee hotel’ instructions.

 Flowering plants

-Plant flowering and bee-friendly plants (sunflowers, beeswax, wild flowers, bellflowers, wild vines, lavender, silk plant, garlic or catnip) or kitchen herbs (thyme, rosemary, basil) in your garden or on your balcony.
-In this way you give the bees the opportunity to take in sufficient food (especially in the city) from different cultures and thus strengthen their offspring and themselves.
-Furthermore, you will always have fresh herbs for cooking at home. 🙂
+Plant flower-rich and bee-friendly plants (sunflowers, beeweed, wildflowers, bluebells, wild vines, lavender, milkweed, ornamental leeks or catnip) or culinary herbs (thyme, rosemary, basil) in your garden or on your balcony.
+This gives the bees the opportunity to obtain sufficient food (especially in the city) from different crops and thus strengthen their offspring and themselves.
+In addition, you will always have fresh herbs at home for cooking. 🙂

-You can buy seeds for bee friendly plants at the following shops:
+You can buy seeds for bee-friendly plants from the following shops:

 Avoid insecticides/pesticides

 When shopping, make sure that you buy food that has been produced without the use of pesticides.
-Because the supply in the supermarket is controlled by customer demand.
+This is because the supply in the supermarket is controlled by customer demand.
 The more organic food is bought, the more organic food is produced.

-If you grow your own fruit and vegetables in your garden, you should also avoid using insecticides and pesticides.
+If you grow your own fruit and vegetables in your garden, you should also avoid the use of insecticides and pesticides.

 Act & Share!

 • Hang up bee hotels on your balcony or in the garden.
-(Don’t forget to share it with us under the hashtag #projectbeesupporter!)
+(Don't forget to share it with us using the hashtag #projectbee!)

 • Plant bee-friendly plants in your garden or on your balcony.

-• Bee hotels instead of vouchers: Bee hotels are a great birthday or Christmas present
+• Bee hotels instead of gift vouchers: Bee hotels are a great birthday or Christmas present

 Support us by sharing Project Bee with your friends!